 Go Back to Programs and Services

-Rabies is a very serious disease that affects the brain and spinal cord of mammals (if an animal has hair or fur, it is a mammal).
-Cats, dogs, raccoons, coyotes and foxes are mammals, as are people.
-Rabies is caused by a virus and almost always causes death.
+Rabies is a very serious disease that affects the brain and spinal cord of mammals such as cats, dogs, raccoons, coyotes and foxes.
+It is caused by a virus and almost always causes death.
 Rabies is usually a disease of animals, but it can spread from an infected animal to a person.

 Rabies spreads when an animal with rabies bites another animal or person.
 The rabies virus is in the saliva (spit) of infected animals.
 Infected animals can also spread rabies if their saliva gets into a scratch or other wound, or the eyes, nose or mouth of another person or animal.